SamHolmes1/News-api/README.md

 ```

 Inside of each you want to set the environment variable PGDATABASE to your development, test and production databases respectivley

-### Log files

-It's important that you create a logfiles folder for the express middleware to write to.
-This feature can be disabled by simply commenting out the middleware from the top of app.js

 ## Endpoints